• Frequently Asked Questions

 Can my dog be a service dog?

-That question is impossible to answer without knowing you and your dog individually.
 Legally, for your dog to be considered a service dog, you as a team must meet 3 requirements.

 Lastly, your dog must be under control & non-disruptive, housetrained, and non-aggressive.
+A dog with any history of aggression cannot be considered a service dog.

 In the U.S, there is no federally recognized certification or ID system.
 Whether a dog is legally a service dog is determined by whether they meet the three requirements above, not any outside certifying body.